This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 Key Features // Product Highlights

-- All-inclusive, so there’s nothing else to install for the creation of Python GUI applications.
+- All-inclusive, so there’s nothing else to install to create Python GUI applications.

 - Works seamlessly with Python data types.